cloudnative-pg/cloudnative-pg.github.io/content/blog/customizing-hcl/index.md

 The chance to avoid this work sounded promising to me, so I started with the [hcl file](https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg.github.io/refs/heads/main/content/blog/building-images-bake/bake.hcl)
 Jonathan wrote, and adapted it to fit my needs.
-After a troubleshooting session, he asked me to share the changes I made.
+After a troubleshooting session with Jonathan, he asked me to share the changes I made.
 So here are my detailed instructions, in case they could prove useful to others.

 ## Instructions